 A different way to breathe some life into a tracking program is through the usage of well-designed visuals.
 Here are a few forms that might take:

 Dashboards can make a story jump off the screen in a clean and concise manner for the viewer.
-With annotations of what the findings mean and what the implications are, the dashboard essentially becomes the report, which can then be exported to PPT or another format as desired for hard-copy sharing.
+With annotations of what brand health findings mean and what the implications are, the dashboard essentially becomes the report, which can then be exported to PPT or another format as desired for hard-copy sharing.

 3. Blend data streams for dynamic reports of brand tracking studies